-Nearly 50% of Americans used one or more prescription drugs in the past 30 days.1 Asthma medication, stimulants to treat attention deficit disorder and antidepressants were the most frequently used.2
+Over 50% of Americans are taking one or more prescription drugs¹.
+Blood pressure medication, cholesterol-reducing medication, and medication to treat hypothyroidism were the most frequently used².

-Though medications rarely have the direct effect of tooth decay, all the medications listed above (and more) have the shared common side effect of xerostomia or dry mouth.
-Dry mouth is a common factor which can lead to tooth decay and infection.3
+Though medications rarely may have the direct effect of tooth decay, many medications have the shared common side effect of xerostomia or dry mouth.
+Dry mouth is a common factor, which may lead to tooth decay and infection from a bad cavity³.

-Drying irritates the soft tissues in your mouth, which can make them inflamed and heighten your risk for infection.
+Drying irritates the soft tissues in your mouth, which may make them inflamed and heighten your risk for infection.
 Saliva plays a big role in protecting your teeth from bacteria.
-So when your mouth is dry, your risk for infection and tooth decay is increased.
+So when your mouth is dry, typically your risk for infection and tooth decay is increased.

-Here are the common medications which cause dry mouth and subsequent tooth decay, and what you can do to protect your oral health.
+Here are the common medications which may cause dry mouth and subsequent tooth decay, and what you can do to help protect your oral health.

 Antacids also may contain sugar or other tooth-damaging artificial sweeteners.
-Chewable antacids are especially dangerous to your teeth, as they can get stuck between your teeth and after prolonged exposure, can result in cavities.
+Chewable antacids may be dangerous to your teeth, as they can get stuck between your teeth and after prolonged exposure, may result in cavities.

 Pain medications that may cause tooth decay

 Patients with chronic pain are especially prone to periodontal disease and losing teeth due to dry mouth brought on as a side effect of pain medications.
-Opioids, which are sometimes prescribed to treat pain, are also guilty of causing dry mouth and the consequent erosion of tooth enamel.5
+Opioids, which are sometimes prescribed to treat pain, are also guilty of causing dry mouth which may lead to erosion of tooth enamel⁵.

 Antihistamines and decongestants